-At the end of the dissemination state or the uncommitted state, the robot updates its opinion through polling social information, i.e., it changes its opinion based on information polled from neighbouring robots.
-This polling phase can also be affected by asocial dynamics caused by zealots, MITM attacks, or independent self-sourcing of information by the robots (see Supplementary Figure 8).
-Depending on the type of asocial dynamics, the mechanism is different, leading however to the same probabilistic process.
-With probability $1 - \eta$, the robot polls `representative' social information from one of its neighbours (i.e., with probabilities biased towards the opinions of the population).
-With probability $\eta$, the robot polls asocial information which can either be broadcast by a zealot robot, be corrupted via an MITM attack, or be independently sourced from the environment by the robot.
-In the latter case, to be precise, the robot does not undergo polling but spontaneously decides to not use social information and instead updates its opinion by looking at the environment.
-In this work, we implement our analysis on independently sourced information from the environment.
+At the end of the dissemination state or the uncommitted state, the robot updates its opinion by polling social information.
+In the default case, this information is social, that is, sampled from neighbouring robots.
+This polling phase can also be influenced by asocial dynamics caused by zealots, MITM attacks, or independent self-sourcing of information from the environment (Figure~\ref{fig:bias}F and Supplementary Figure SF8).
+Although these mechanisms differ in origin, they lead to the same probabilistic update process.
+With probability $1 - \eta$, the robot polls representative social information from one of its neighbours, meaning that the probability of observing opinion A or B reflects the population-level bias towards one option or the other.
+With probability $\eta$, the robot uses asocial information, which may be broadcast by a zealot robot, corrupted via an MITM attack, or independently sourced from the environment.
+In the latter case, strictly speaking, the robot does not poll information but instead spontaneously decides not to use social information and updates its opinion by sampling the environment.
+In this work, we focus our analysis on independently sourced environmental information.

-Depending on the outcome of the polling action (or self-sourcing), the robot returns to an exploration state $A_E$ or $B_E$, or to the uncommitted state $U$ (see Figures~\ref{fig:fsm} and supplementary Figure 8).
+Depending on the outcome of the polling action (or self-sourcing), the robot returns to an exploration state $A_E$ or $B_E$, or to the uncommitted state $U$ (Figure~\ref{fig:bias}F and Supplementary Figure SF8).